 - 1. Taste the safe water with the children.
-Say to them: - Congratulations, you have safely produced a concentrated chlorine solution and treated your water with it. - 2.
-Discuss the amount of drinking water needed at school per day and calculate the amount of chlorine needed. - Amount of water needed per day at school = Number of school members x amount of water needed per day and person - Amount of chlorine needed per day at school: 0.25ml of chlorine (6g/l) is needed to treat 1 litre of water of average quality.
-Multiply this number with the amount of water needed per day at school. - 3.
-Organise the production of chlorine.
+Say to them: - Congratulations, you have safely produced a concentrated chlorine solution and treated your water with it. - Discuss the amount of drinking water needed at school per day and calculate the amount of chlorine needed. - Amount of water needed per day at school = Number of school members x amount of water needed per day and person - Amount of chlorine needed per day at school: 0.25ml of chlorine (6g/l) is needed to treat 1 litre of water of average quality.
+Multiply this number with the amount of water needed per day at school. - Organise the production of chlorine.
 Designate a person to be responsible for operation and maintenance and keeping the logs.

-What did we learn today?
 How to you know that water is safe to drink?